-- → Continue to support skills development, apprenticeships and job clubs in order to reduce the number of young people not in education, employment or training. - Deliver 100 affordable homes in the district and support opportunities for self build and developing self build skills - → Continue to strengthen the leisure and retail facilities in Banbury and Bicester town centres. - → Complete the local plan as the foundation for economic growth in the district.
+- number of young people not in education, employment or training. - → Deliver 100 affordable homes in the district and support opportunities for self build and developing self build skills - → Continue to strengthen the leisure and retail facilities in Banbury and Bicester town centres. - → Complete the local plan as the foundation for economic growth in the district.